alphatauri/rasoi/README.md

   }
   ```
   - creating an order triggers an email notification
-  - strip checkout on client
+  - stripe checkout on client